RakhithJK/OfficeDev-teams-toolkit-wiki/Available-actions-in-Teams-Toolkit.md

       registrationId: <your-registraion-id> # Required.
 The registration id of the Api key.
       applicableToApps: <applicableToApps-setting-of-your-api-key> # Optional.
 Choose which apps can use this Api Key.
 Values: SpecificApp, AnyApp.
       targetAudience: <targetAudience-setting-of-your-api-key> # Optional.
 Choose which tenant can use this API Key.
 Values: HomeTenant, AnyTenant
-    writeToEnvironmentFile:
-      registrationId: <your-preferred-env-var-name> # Required.
-The registration id of the API key.
 ```

 # General Errors